n8design/htwoo/REACT-CHANGELOG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 2.9.4 - 2026-Jul-03

+- All Components - Support adding rootElementAttribute of 'data-*'
+- All Components - Support adding CSS custom properties (e.g. '--custom-prop') via rootElementAttributes.style
+- All Components - Cleanup of typing errors from updated packages (TypeScript 5) and strict mode.

 ## 2.9.3 - 2026-Apr-10

 - HOOText - Fixed bug with multiline text area not respecting the readOnly property.